Grand Bahama The Bahamas Travel Guide

 Knowing your surroundings makes exploring easier.

-Confirm passport validity for at least six months beyond travel dates.
-Check visa requirements for your nationality at bahamas.gov.bs and apply early.
+Confirm passport valid for a minimum of six months beyond travel dates.
+Check visa rules for your nationality at bahamas.gov.bs and apply early.

-Book international and inter-island flights well in advance for better rates.
-Secure your chosen accommodation early, especially during peak seasons.
+Book international and inter-island flights well ahead of time for lower prices.
+Secure your chosen accommodation ahead of time, especially during peak seasons.

 Purchase comprehensive travel insurance (World Nomads is one option).
 Inform your bank and credit card companies of your travel dates.

 Upon arrival, clear immigration and customs with passport and return ticket ready.
 Collect luggage and locate pre-arranged transport.
 Pick up local maps and brochures at your accommodation.
-Inquire about local restaurant recommendations and transportation.
+Inquire about local restaurant pointers and transportation.
 Exchange currency for Bahamian Dollars at an ATM or bank.
-Purchase a local SIM card if desired and buy bottled water/snacks.
+It's a good IDEA to purchase a local sim card if desired and buy bottled water/snacks.